rtoal/ple/python/README.md

 ## Python Open Source Projects

 Studying, and contributing to, open source projects is an excellent way to improve your proficiency in any language.
-You may enjoy:
+Of the many projects using Python, you may enjoy:

 - [Requests](https://github.com/kennethreitz/requests)
 - [Flask](https://github.com/mitsuhiko/flask)